ochmanskide/quarkus.jpa-example/README.md

 gradle build -Dquarkus.package.type=native -Dquarkus.native.container-build=true
 ```

-You can then execute your native executable with: `./build/code-with-quarkus-1.0.6-SNAPSHOT-runner`
+You can then execute your native executable with: `./build/code-with-quarkus-1.0.7-SNAPSHOT-runner`

-If you want to learn more about building native executables, please consult https://quarkus.io/guides/gradle-tooling.&nbsp;
+If you want to learn more about building native executables, please consult https://quarkus.io/guides/gradle-tooling.
+&nbsp;

+&nbsp;

 ## 5. how to create a docker image locally: